oracle-livelabs/em-omc/mysql/oci-oraca-mysql/c-lab-two-deploy-app/deploy-app.md

 ## Introduction

 Now that the infrastructure is up and running, it's time to deploy the app and see it all come together.
-This workshop uses Spring Boot-based Java microservices as a target application and in this lab, you will deploy the application to the Kubernetes cluster created in Lab 1.
+We demonstrated how easy it is to develop Java apps using Oracle Code Assist.
+This workshop uses the same Spring Boot-based Java microservice, that was developed in the demo as a target application.
+In this lab, you will deploy the application to the Kubernetes cluster created in Lab 1.

 Estimated time: 15 minutes